GET TAX RELIEF NOW!

 When to File a Late or Amended 2018 Tax Return

-You should file your 2018 income tax return if you missed the original due date, owe tax, or need to correct errors through an amended return.
-Filing now stops the failure-to-file penalty and limits the late-payment penalty and interest charges on any unpaid tax.
+You should file your 2018 income tax return if you missed the original due date, owe tax, or need to correct errors.
+Filing late or unfiled federal returns helps stop additional penalties and limits interest while the IRS updates your account.
 Even if you cannot pay in full, submitting your return demonstrates good faith and helps reduce penalties that continue to accrue while the balance remains unpaid.
 Refund claims for the 2018 tax year expired on April 15, 2022.
 Any refundable credits claimed after that date will no longer be eligible for claim.

 Key Tax Law Changes for 2018